Freaknik: The Musical

 Freaknik: The Musical is an American animated musical television special produced by T-Pain.
-It features the voice of T-Pain as the Ghost of Freaknik, as well as the voices of entertainers such as Lil Wayne, Young Cash, Snoop Dogg, Sophia Fresh, and Rick Ross, and comedians such as Andy Samberg and Charlie Murphy who provide additional voices.
-It was scheduled to air on Cartoon Network's late night programming block Adult Swim sometime in 2009, but after several push-backs, it premiered on March 7, 2010.
+It features the voice of T-Pain as the Ghost of Freaknik.
+Other entertainers providing voices include Lil Wayne, Young Cash, Snoop Dogg, Sophia Fresh, and Rick Ross, and comedians such as Andy Samberg and Charlie Murphy.

+In March 2010, it was shown on the Cartoon Network's late night programming block Adult Swim.
 The musical is based on the actual music festival of the same name that used to take place in Atlanta, Georgia.

-A soundtrack was released by Jive Records and Nappy Boy Entertainment on April 20, 2010.
+A soundtrack was released by Jive Records and Nappy Boy Entertainment in April 2010.
 The 49-minute uncut version of Freaknik: The Musical has been released on DVD and other forms of home media.

 Plot

-The film starts at a party that a group of young adults (Christopher "Kid" Reid and Affion Crockett) claims is the best party which they have ever attended.
-An elderly man (Lil Jon) joins the party and explains the history of Freaknik.
-He tells them that Freaknik threw the biggest party of all time, until it was broken up by the police in 1998; he claims the police "killed" Freaknik.
+The film starts at a party, that a group of young adults (Christopher "Kid" Reid and Affion Crockett) claim is the best party that they've ever attended.
+An elderly man, (Lil Jon), joins the party and explains the history of Freaknik.
+He tells them that Freaknik threw the biggest party of all time, until it was broken up by the police in 1998.
+He claims the police "killed" Freaknik.
 Kid n' Play tries to convince them that Freaknik is an urban legend like Candyman, but as Play looks in the mirror, they are eaten by a swarm of wasps.
 The group is then led by the old man in summoning Freaknik, who appears as the Ghost of Freaknik Past (T-Pain).

-The scene changes to a radio announcer named Mr. Thanksgiving (DJ Drama), who is interviewing Freaknik.
-Mr. Thanksgiving and Freaknik explain that a rapping contest will be held, the victory of which will get "a lifetime supply of money, clothes, and hoes".
-The scene changes once more to the bedroom of Virgil (Young Cash), Big Uzi (Rick Ross), and Light Skin (CeeLo Green), collectively known as the Sweet Tea Mobsters, a group of young adult rappers from Sweet Tea, Florida, who hope to achieve fame.
-The group decides to drive to Atlanta to participate in the aforementioned contest, along with their weed-smoking (and supplying) friend Doela Man (DJ Pooh).
+The scene changes to a radio announcer named Mr. Thanksgiving (DJ Drama), who interviews Freaknik.
+Mr. Thanksgiving and Freaknik explain that a rapping contest will be held, the victor of which will get "a lifetime supply of money, clothes, and hoes".
+The scene changes to the bedroom of Virgil (Young Cash), Big Uzi (Rick Ross), and Light Skin (CeeLo Green), collectively known as the Sweet Tea Mobsters, a group of young adult rappers from Sweet Tea, Florida, who hope to achieve fame.
+The group decides to drive to Atlanta to participate in the contest, along with their weed-smoking (and supplying) friend Doela Man (DJ Pooh).

-During their journey, Light Skin tells of a secret society of African Americans called the Boule, fraternity parlance for "a council of noblemen", that seeks to guide the course of black culture.
+During their journey, Light Skin tells of a secret society of African Americans called the Boule, fraternity parlance for "a council of noblemen", that seeks to guide the course of Black culture.
 The members of this organization are parodies of Oprah Winfrey, Al Sharpton (Charlie Murphy), Bill Cosby (Kel Mitchell), Russell Simmons (Affion Crockett), O. J. Simpson, and Jesse Jackson.
-They wear medallions inscribed "10%", an allusion to the W. E. B. Du Bois essay The Talented Tenth, which says that a class of exceptional members of the black race will rise to lead it.
+They wear medallions inscribed "10%", an allusion to the W. E. B. Du Bois essay The Talented Tenth, which says that a class of exceptional members of the Black race will rise to lead it.